adenin-platform/cf-provider/README.md

 └── index.js
 ```

+If there is a directory in your function repo that does not contain a function, it should either be hidden (begin with `.`), or have its name prefixed with `_`.

 The function's `function.json` file is an [Azure function configuration](https://github.com/Azure/azure-functions-host/wiki/function.json) which will require the following properties to be set (in addition to the bindings and other required properties):

 ```json